Skip to main content

 Independent living schemes can include:

-• Flats with a visiting independent living support service
+- flats with a visiting independent living support service

-• Extra care schemes – for people who need on site support service
+- extra care schemes – for people who need on site support service

-• Groups of bungalows in the wider community, again where visiting support can be provided if needed.
+- groups of bungalows in the wider community, again where visiting support can be provided if needed

 I’m 60 years young and I don’t feel I need support!

-Support services are flexible and support services are tailored to the needs of each resident, so you won’t have to accept support you don’t need or want!
-Having said that, due to the nature of the schemes there is generally an additional support charge included in the rent which you would be liable for even if you didn’t require the support on offer.
-But if your circumstances change, staff are on hand to help whether it’s filling in a benefit claim form or liaising with social services to get you extra help while you recover from an illness or injury.
+Support services are flexible and are tailored to the needs of each resident, so you won’t have to accept support you don’t need or want!
+Having said that, due to the nature of the schemes, there's generally an additional support charge included in the rent which you would be liable for even if you didn’t require the support on offer.

 Can I bring my pet if I move to independent living?